bloycey/parrot-wtf-chrome-ext/README.md

-# fragrance-search
+# Parrot WTF Chrome Extension
-A chrome extension for looking up fragrances on fragrantica and basenotes.
+A companion extension for parrot.wtf

-**Not yet live, but check back here soon!**